nebur84/nebur84/README.md

 - 👋 Hi, I’m @nebur84
-- 👀 I’m interested in linux source code and bash script
+- 👀 I’m interested in linux source code and bash scripting
 - 🌱 I’m currently learning to Kryterion and Pearson Vue
 - 💞️ I’m looking to collaborate on Red Hat develompment source code
 - 📫 How to reach me .. nothing